Starting and Charging the Real Cars

 Attention!

-• Turn the car's corresponding Joystick (radio transmitter) on before powering on the car.
+• Turn the car's corresponding remote control (radio transmitter) on before powering on the car.
 This is to avoid any sudden movements due to the car's radio receiver receiving noise signals without proper communication with the transmitter.

 Charging